Skip to main content

 Looks Like An S3 Bucket

 Files.com presents your site as an S3 bucket over HTTPS on port 443.
-Any standard S3 client or SDK connects and runs PUT, GET, and LIST against it the way it would against AWS — no special build.
+Any standard S3 client or SDK connects and runs PUT, GET, and LIST against it the way it would against AWS.
+There is no special build, so the tools you have today work as-is.

 Signs In With SigV4 Keys